chaffin/RMF/docs/AC-DTA-SOP.md

 >>> 2. Using the mouse, hover over the top level folder and [RIGHT] click, then select [7-ZIP] from the menu option.
 >>> 3. Select [ADD TO ARCHIVE] and follow the below method to name the archive.
 >>>> a.
 AFT File names shall be formatted per (5.g.3.a).
->>>>> i.
-Note: File extensions such as .zip, .7z are assumed in AFT archived filenames and need not be recorded in the media log.
+>>>>> Note: File extensions such as .zip, .7z are assumed in AFT archived filenames and need not be recorded in the media log.
 >>>> b.
 Sequential AFT archives on the same date will increment in the suffix.
 >>> 4. The DTA shall type the approved known access code in the password area under [ENTER PASSWORD] and [REENTER PASSWORD] blocks.
 >>>> a.
 The approved known access code used for conducting AFT is not considered an authenticator, rather an access code and shall be protected similar a GSA approved container or combination lock.
->>>>> i.
-Note: The access code for AFTs shall be a coordinated effort between the PSO and CPSO and may have an indefinite expiration date.
+>>>>> Note: The access code for AFTs shall be a coordinated effort between the PSO and CPSO and may have an indefinite expiration date.
 >>>> b.
 The access code shall be known by all who have need-to-know and only changed when directed by the PSO.
 >>> 5. After entering the access code, the DTA will check the [ENCRYPT FILE NAMES] box and select [OK].
 Doing this encrypts the folder.
 >>> 6. The DTA shall test the archive by following the below steps: